noduslabs/infranodus-obsidian-plugin/README.md

 ### Identify the main topical clusters and most important ideas

-– shows clusters of connected ideas using advanced network science modularity metrics (shown with the same color and aligned closer to each other on the graph)
+– clusters of connected form topics using text network analysis

 – highlights the most relevant concepts (shown bigger on the graph)